DefinitionThis section has been translated automatically.

 .
 J Allergy Clin Immunol 140:771-781.

-Incoming links (19)Antigen; Autoantibodies; Autoimmune progesterone dermatitis in pregnancy; Cloprednol; Cryoglobulins; Damp; Erythema anulare centrifugum; Etanercept; Immune complexes; Leukocyte; ...
+Incoming links (19)Antigen; Autoantibodies; Autoimmune progesterone dermatitis in pregnancy; Cloprednol; Cryoglobulins and skin; Damp; Erythema anulare centrifugum; Etanercept; Immune complexes; Leukocyte; ...
 Show all

-Outgoing links (34)Addison's disease; Alopecia areata (overview); Autoantibodies; Autoimmune dermatoses, bullous; Autoimmune progesterone dermatitis in pregnancy; Chronic lymphocytic thyroiditis; Crohn disease, skin alterations; Cross-reaction; Cryoglobulins; Dermatomyositis (overview); ...
+Outgoing links (34)Addison's disease; Alopecia areata (overview); Autoantibodies; Autoimmune dermatoses, bullous; Autoimmune progesterone dermatitis in pregnancy; Chronic lymphocytic thyroiditis; Crohn disease, skin alterations; Cross-reaction; Cryoglobulins and skin; Dermatomyositis (overview); ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.